fabi0wz/shutdown_bot_go/README.md

 2. Set the .env properties (Bot Token, and allowed user id)
 3. go run main.go (you'll probably have to run as admin for some commands, for example window focus)

+##💡 Future Ideas
+This section will be updated with upcoming features and experiments that I plan to build on top of the bot:

+🎮 Simulate key presses or mouse movements (e.g. auto-reconnect in games)

+📸 Capture and send screenshots on request

+🔊 Control volume or media playback remotely

+🗂️ File access: List, send, or delete specific files via Telegram

+🧠 Basic automation scripting via chat

+🌐 Wake-on-LAN support or remote start from mobile

+🪄 Custom game macros triggered by Telegram commands

+Feel free to fork and suggest your own features via pull requests or issues!